Contents

-GridView has the same popularity as Listview, both are used to arrange the items in a proper manner.
+GridView has the same popularity as Listview, both are used to arrange items in a proper manner.
 So here is the Example of GridView using FlatList in React Native.

 GridView can be used when we have to make a View Group that displays items in a two-dimensional, scrollable grid.
 The most usable example of the Grid is the image gallery where we have to showcase all the images.
 In this example, we will use FlatList to make our GridView.
 React Native FlatList is a simple list.
 It is among the simple but mostly used components.